 - The Water Meter Replacement Program has been suspended until further notice.
 If you had an appointment scheduled, you should have been contacted to inform you of the cancellation.
 It is possible that residents may receive a letter that was sent via mail before the cancellation.
 If this is the case, you can disregard the letter and you will be contacted again when normal operations begin.

 Parks and Recreation

-- Parks and trails remain open, but residents are encouraged to take additional precautions, such as social distancing, while in public.
-Public washrooms at municipal parks will not be open to the public until further notice.
+- Parks and trails remain open, but residents are encouraged to take additional precautions, such as physical distancing, while in public.

-- Playground structures at municipal facilities and parks are closed.
+- Certain public washrooms at municipal parks are open.

 Codiac Transpo service is maintained.
 Codiac Transpo has taken numerous steps to minimize risk amid the COVID-19 situation: